lit/lit.dev/packages/lit-dev-content/site/guide/components/rendering.md

 *   Tag your template literal with the [`html`](https://lit-html.polymer-project.org/api/modules/lit_html.html#html) tag function.

-*   The component's `render` method can return anything that lit-html can render.
+*   The component's `render` method can return anything that Lit can render.
 Typically, it returns a single `TemplateResult` object (the same type returned by the `html` tag function).

 Example